TimZinow/CppCreelTutorials/README.md

 * 2 - Test if, else if, else

-* 3 - Calculator, If, else, if else, and, or
+* 3 - Calculator, If, else if, else, and, or

 * 4 - Incrementing and decrementing